kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% Glitchless.md

 - Enter the Undercity (spam through Sith soldier's interruption)

 ### Undercity
-- Beggars accost you: 1,1 ...
-1,4 (+2 LSP; 56)
+- Beggars accost you: 3 ...
+1,4
-- `Level to 3: TI to 6, Empathy`
+- Hug the left side of the left ramps to skip Igear's interruption
 - *Party: Add Carth*
+- Run forward to watch Hendar run
-- Exit the gate and kill the rakghoul
+- Kill the rakghoul
-  - MC should use Flurry
+  - MC should run past the rakghoul on the right, then turn and use Flurry from behind for Sneak Attacks
-  - Carth uses Power Blast from close range
+  - Carth uses Power Blast from close range to get the +10 Close Proximity attack bonus
+  - This fight should be 2 or 3 rounds
-- Mission accosts you
+- Run towards Lower Sewers until Mission accosts you
 - *Party: No change when prompted*
 - Enter the Lower Sewers

 ### Sewers

-- Activate Solo Mode and place Mission next to ladder
+- Open the first door, then activate Solo Mode
-- Free Zaalbar
+- As MC, run forward towards Rakghoul group, then throw a frag grenade to hit as many as possible
+- Swap to Carth and go through right hand door, then run up ramp and click door on right
+- Swap to MC and click left door to force field
+  - If the rakghouls are not dead yet, try to finish them off quickly
+- Swap to Carth and click on Zaalbar's cell door
-- *Party: Add Zaalbar when prompted*
+- *Party: No change when prompted*
-  - He'll distract the Gamorreans from attacking MC
-- *Equip Zaalbar: Mission's Vibroblade Mainhand, Vibroblade Offhand*
-- Bash open footlocker in next room with MC
-- Switch to Mission and leave by ladder, then reenter sewers
+- Use terminal to have Mission deactivate force field
-- Deactivate Force Field and enter the Upper Sewers
+- Enter the Upper Sewers
-- *Party: Remove Mission and Zaalbar*
+- *Party: Remove Mission*
+  - ***Optional:** Return to Hideout, then Transit Back to heal fully while removing Mission*
 - Run through left tunnel first, then right tunnel
 - Loot the pile of bones in the rancor room (+1; 6 Spikes)
 - Juke past the rancor and enter the Vulkar Base